-The goal of this guide is to explain how to design your GraphQL schema for use with GRANDstack and neo4j-graphql.
+The goal of this guide is to explain how to design your GraphQL schema for use with GRANDstack and the Neo4j GraphQL Library.
+Refer to the Neo4j GraphQL Library documentation for more information.

 It's important to understand the goals and advantages of using Neo4j GraphQL.